-We are really please to announce our flu program has now started.
-We will be sending text messages to all our eligible patient over the next few weeks.
+We are really pleased to announce our flu program has now started.
+Invites are being sent to our eligible patient currently.

 Who is eligible?